 Click on your child's Key Stage to find out what they will be learning this year.

-For the 2022-2023 academic year we are currently teaching from Year B.
+For the 2023-2024 academic year we are currently teaching from Year A.

 We teach with a topic based theme.
 All of the children's phase ladders for English, Maths and Reading along with all other subjects objectives have been taken from the 'Early Years Foundation Stage (EYFS) Framework' document or 'Development Matters' for Foundation Stage and 'The National Currciulum' for Years 1 to 6.
 Maths lessons are planned following the 'White Rose' scheme of progression.

 When teaching PE, we follow the 'Champions' programme by Rising Stars.
-Religious Education lessons are taught using the 'Discovery RE' scheme which is an agreed syllabus by Wiltshire County Council.
-Computing is taught following the 'Purple Mash' scheme of work, PSHE is taught using 'Jigsaw' scheme and French is taught following the scheme 'Language Angels'.
+Religious Education lessons are taught using the 'Emmanuel Project' and 'Discovery RE' schemes which is an agreed syllabus by Wiltshire County Council.
+Computing is taught following the 'Teach Computing' scheme of work, PSHE is taught using 'Jigsaw' scheme and French is taught following the scheme 'Language Angels'.

 For our teaching of Phonics we use the 'Sounds-Write' progressive programme.
 When teaching reading we begin by using the 'Sounds-Write' phonics programme in Reception and match the children's learning with a Dandelion Reader book.
 This is then supplemented by a range of levelled texts.